Gagi1993/CjejuniTyper/README.md

 ## 🔬 Overview

-CjejuniTyper analyses *C. jejuni* assemblies using BLAST-based marker detection, full-locus fallback typing, in silico PCR confirmation, and rule-based interpretation.
+CjejuniTyper analyses *C. jejuni* assemblies using BLAST-based marker detection, full-locus HS typing, in silico PCR confirmation, and rule-based interpretation.

 The pipeline is intended for reproducible genomic characterisation of *Campylobacter jejuni* from draft genome assemblies and can be integrated into surveillance workflows.